Who we are & what we do...

-DCFC is a dynamic citizen committee of the Dane county board that explores issues and develops
+The Dane County Food Council is a dynamic committee that explores issues and develops

-food system for the Dane county region.
-The council has recently been highlighted by the
+local food system for the Dane county region.
+The council has been highlighted by the

 National Association of Counties as a model for other county governments.

 Structure and Members for Dane County Food Council

 The Dane County Food Council consists of 3 County Board Supervisors appointed

 by the County Executive, 3 citizen members appointed by the Environment,

 Agriculture and Natural Resources Committee Chair and 3 citizen members

 appointed by the Extension Committee Chair.
 Appointments are for three year

 terms and are staggered.
 New appointments are usually made in April or May of